 Part 1: Policy Statement

 Just Psychology aims to be a learning organisation.
 We want to find out what we are doing well and what we are doing badly so that we can do even better in the future.
 Therefore we welcome feedback from our service users.
-Praise and blame are equally useful.
+Praise and criticism are equally useful.
 Let us know how you have found our service.

 If you are puzzled or concerned about the way we have treated you, you may ask us for an explanation before deciding whether to make a complaint.